BTCtoolshed/scrapers/README.md

 S2 Scraper : To scrape Blurbs from S2Underground
-Spot Crime Scraper : To scrape crime data from your chosen area
+<br><br>Spot Crime Scraper : To scrape crime data from your chosen area